chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 .. image:: images/pressure.png
 	:align: center

 We can also see the viscosity profile throughout the domain, that is a function of the shear rate magnitude profile.
 Close to the particle, the shear rate is high which decreases the viscosity.
-Far from the particle, the viscosity is higher.

 .. image:: images/viscosity.png
 	:align: center